 Rating: 5/5: Advanced features and an easy UI are a winning combination!

 Can PureVPN Unblock Netflix?

-While PureVPN’s large server network, kill switch, and split tunneling functionalities make it perfectly primed to be a great choice to PureVPN Netflix, unfortunately users will need to look elsewhere to find a solution to this first world problem.
+PureVPN’s large server network, kill switch, and split tunneling functionalities make it perfectly primed to be a great choice to PureVPN Netflix.
+We believe users are making a good choice when choosing PureVPN as their VPN service choice to stream Netflix.

 Rating: 1/5: Enough said.
 It doesn’t work.

 PureVPN will be kind on your ability to connect to overseas websites, but what about on your wallet?

 For those wanting to take it for a test ride, the company offers a 3 day PureVPN trial subscription for just $2.50.
 (In our opinion, this is almost a better try it out option than a 30 day money back guarantee, as there are no potential squabbles with customer service departments to deal with.)
 The regular pricing is $10.95 for one month only, $8.95/month for a six month subscription, and just $3.25 when two year subscriptions are taken out – a whopping 70% saving.
 All plans include a 7 day money back guarantee.

 Not sure whether you want to pay by credit card, Paypal, AliPay, or Cashu?
 We have to point out that PureVPN also offers possibly the longest list of payment gateway options that we have ever seen on a website.
 The ability to pay by cryptocurrency is, of course, also provided.
 There is no PureVPN Free version as all plans are premium.
 PureVPN lifetime subscriptions have been offered in the past through some third-party affiliate sources such as StackSocial, but at the time of writing were not being offered through the company’s website.